almende/eve/java_services.md

 It is important to end the url with the pattern /\*, as the url of the servlet will end with the id of the agent.

-The servlet configuration can contain the following init parameters:
+The AgentListener supports the following context parameters:

-<p></p>
 <table>
     <tr>
         <th>Name</th>